danielnixon/eslint-plugin-total-functions/README.md

 There are other ways to avoid this issue, such as [fp-ts's lookup](https://gcanti.github.io/fp-ts/modules/Array.ts.html#lookup), but the `get` function from total-functions is smart enough to exclude `undefined` when dealing with tuples and objects.

+### total-functions/no-array-destructuring

+Bans array destructuring.
+It is unsafe for the same reason as discussed above.

 # See Also
 * https://github.com/danielnixon/readonly-types
 * https://github.com/danielnixon/total-functions